adrianariton/address-scraper-clasifier/README.md

 # Dataset generation

-Using a random address generator, i created a script which takes the needed information, and addapts it to my configuragtion (either short addreses, or long , of shortcutted), see more in ner_train and ner_train/data_logs
+Using a random address generator, I created a script which takes the needed information, and adapts it to my configuragtion (either short addreses, or long , of shortcutted), see more in ner_train and ner_train/data_logs.

 # Thinking Process